odysseyhack/paywith.glass/README.md

 6. Replace the deep level node.js functions which call the Stellar node with php functions that solve the existing issues
 7. Build the API end-point bridge under the https://txn.paywith.glass domain
 8. Complete the build and new API integration of the front end demo application based on the wireframes

-9. Integrate the front-end into the demo application framework 10.Clean up demo applicaton framework text and load sequence to work for Odyssey.
-11.Finish presentation and prepare to pitch
+9. Integrate the front-end into the demo application framework 10.Clean up demo applicaton framework text and load sequence to work for Odyssey 11.Finish presentation and prepare to pitch